research-at-toynbee-hall/datathons/README.md

 * The Youth Homelessness data varies based on how different districts report what qualifies as homeless
 * Wards changed in London across the three London Databases.
 If building a complete London crime dataset, these geographic changes will affect locations.
 See link for more details
 * Both Crime and Youth Homelessness data is COUNT data and not tidy!!
 Each row does not represent an INDIVIDUAL crime, but an aggregate.

+## Submitting Your Visualization

+When you have finished your analysis, please save the code along with the image you created.
+Feel free to post it on Twitter with a link to your code ala [#TidyTuesday](https://thomasmock.netlify.com/post/tidytuesday-a-weekly-social-data-project-in-r/).

+You can either [make a pull request of this repository](http://r-pkgs.had.co.nz/git.html) where you create a new directory under the Submissions directory or send your image and code to ResearchResident@ToynbeeHall.org.uk!

+**PLEASE REMEMBER TO ADD AN OPEN SOURCE LICENSE AGREEMENT TO YOUR CODE SO WE CAN USE IT IN OUR CAMPAIGNS**

 ## Schedule